justi1jc/FPS/README.md

 * Force push (With some damage and potentially ragdolling)

 ### AI
+* Restructure AI around specific tasks.
 * Keep AI from attempting to fire through obstructions.
 * Follower AI that protects a leader.
 * Formations
 * Provide callback argument for AI state transitions.

 ### StatHandler.cs
-* Effects(modifies stat)
+* Effects(modifies stat for certain number of ticks)
-* Route attack directly to StatHandler.cs
+* Route attacks directly to StatHandler.cs
-* Perks( Bools that give bonuses when set to true.)
+* Perks( Bools that give bonuses when set to true. )

 ### Misc
-* Make 1-4/D-pad into "quick access" slots that uses an ability's one-shot method.
+* Minimize number of Coroutine update loops.
+* Add more robust documentation

 ## Current Objectives
-* Replace int constants with Enums

 ********************************************************************************
  _____              __ _